WELCOME! Find what you need

 The video below has step-by-step directions for teaching long division with the standard algorithm.

-To start, I introduce the organizer and invite my students to notice the different shapes and colors.
-Then, we talk about how the different shapes and colors help us solve long math problems.
+First, I introduce the organizer and have students notice the different shapes and colors.
+We talk about how these visuals guide them through multi-step problems and make long calculations more manageable.

-I explicitly explain my thinking out loud for students to hear.
-For example, I say, “I need to multiply the 5 in the one’s pentagon by the 3 in the circle.”
-I make sure to point to the shapes and numbers, and I fill in the organizer as I speak.
+I always think out loud as I model the steps.
+I’ll say something like: “I need to multiply the 5 in the one’s pentagon by the 3 in the circle.”

 Students watch as I model the process several times.
 As I’m modeling the procedure, I ask questions about the sequence of steps.